Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Boston College Stats and Trends

+- In Boston College's 10 games this season, it has five wins against the spread.

-- The Eagles have been favored by 2.5 points or more two times this season and covered the spread in one of them.
+- This season, the Eagles have one against the spread win in two games as a favorite of 2.5 points or more.

-- Boston College's games this year have eclipsed the over/under three times in nine opportunities (33.3%).
+- Boston College's games this year have hit the over on three of nine set point totals (33.3%).

-- When Boston College scores more than 27.1 points, it is 3-1 against the spread and 5-0 overall.
+- When Boston College records more than 27.1 points, it is 3-1 against the spread and 5-0 overall.

-- Boston College is 2-1 against the spread and 4-0 overall when the team churns out over 385.8 yards.
+- When Boston College churns out over 385.8 yards, the team is 2-1 against the spread and 4-0 overall.

-- This year, the Eagles have 13 turnovers, three fewer than the Seminoles have takeaways (16).
+- The Eagles have 13 giveaways this season, while the Seminoles have 16 takeaways .

 - Find the latest spread and moneyline odds for Boston College at SISportsbook.